 We are now experiencing the acceleration of the delivery economy that was expected to take hold in 3-5 years.
 And this new reality is impacting business now.
 Retailers and eCommerce companies that have already invested in expanding their logistics network are benefiting now.
 While those companies with traditional delivery services are challenged to scale and those without any services are challenged to survive.

 Those businesses that manage to beat out the storm and get their goods into their customer’s hands rapidly and efficiently will come out stronger.
 Amazon online groceries, for example, is expected to gain customer loyalty.
-The companies that bearly weather the storm will need to prepare for the day after.
+The companies that barely weather the storm will need to prepare for the day after.

 To be positioned for “day after” success, retail businesses need to evaluate new fulfillment models like BOPIS, curbside pickup, and on-demand delivery, all trending with the onset of COVID-19.
 They need the right solutions in place to make sure that they can immediately change their fulfillment models to meet customers’ changing expectations.